 Check your forwarding settings to make sure

 Attackers will sometimes gain access to your email.
 They’ll remain stealthy.
 Without your knowledge, they set up a forwarding address to have all your incoming mail forwarded to them.
 They wait until the opportunity arises to steal from you.
-In this way, your Bitcoin can be stolen even if you were phished months ago.
+In this way, your Bitcoin can be stolen even if your account was compromised months ago.
 Check your mail forwarding settings and make sure there aren’t any unknown devices logged into your mail.

 For Gmail users